 Gather the ingredients.

-Spoon your delicious Ranchero Ranch Dressing into one or more small pitchers or serving bowls.
-Pour onto salads or use as a dipping sauce (see suggestions below).
+Spoon into one or more small pitchers or serving bowls.
+Pour onto salads or use as a dipping sauce.

-- Potato chips, tortilla chips, homemade totopos, pretzels, and similar dip-able snack thingies.
+- Potato chips, tortilla chips, homemade totopos, pretzels, and similar dip-ables.

-- Mexican chicharrones, either the real kind (deep fried pig’s skin) or the snack-chip-like flour based puffed creations.
+- Mexican chicharrones, either the real kind (deep-fried pig’s skin) or the snack-chip flour-based puffed creations.

 - Raw vegetables such as carrots, celery, mushrooms, cucumber, zucchini, radishes, and cauliflower.

-- Pour your delicious ranch dressing into a squeeze bottle and use it on your torta, hamburger, or sandwich.
-Try some as a sauce for your pizza, French fries, meatloaf, or chicken wings.
+- Pour into a squeeze bottle and use it on a torta, hamburger, or sandwich.
+Try some as a sauce for pizza, french fries, meatloaf, or chicken wings.